FranGarciaLopez/rojo-frontend/README.md

     - The algorithm matches users based on selected categories, city, and availability.
     - Users are placed into groups of 5 for each activity.
     - Only the algorithm can suggest and form activity groups; users cannot select them directly.
+    - The algortithm will match the users based on location, the prefences and on the result of the questionnaire.

 ### **6. Viewing and Joining Activities**: